Sell a House With Title Problems in Florida

 Buy at a Discount That Reflects the Legal Work

 For complex title problems (contested quiet title actions, multiple unknown heirs, active litigation), we make a cash offer that accounts for the cost and risk of the curative work.
-This means a lower price, but you walk away with cash instead of spending months in court.
-For some sellers, the trade-off makes sense; for others, it doesn't.
-We'll give you the numbers either way so you can decide.
+This usually means a lower price than a clean-title retail sale, but it may avoid months of legal work before you know whether a normal buyer can close.
+For some sellers, the trade-off makes sense; for others, it does not.
+We give you the numbers either way so you can decide.

 Deals We've Closed